Wiljanneman/recipecalculator/README.md

 - **Optimal Recipe Combination**: Determines the optimal combination of recipes to maximize the number of people fed.
 - **Dynamic Ingredient Updates**: Adjusts available ingredients based on selected recipes and their counts.

-## Installation

-To get started with Recipe Optimizer, follow these steps:

 **Clone the repository**:
    ```bash